sbidoul/runboat/README.md

 ## Developing

 - setup environment variables (start from `.env.sample`)
-- create a virtualenv, make sure to have pip>=21.3.1 and `pip install -e .`
+- create a virtualenv, make sure to have pip>=21.3.1 and `pip install -c requirements.txt -e .`
 - run with `uvicorn runboat.app:app --log-config=log-config.yaml`

 ## Running in production